cloudflare/cloudflare-docs/content/waf/managed-rules/waf-exceptions/define-api.md

 ### Skip one or more rules of WAF managed rulesets

-The following example adds a rule that skips a particular rule of the [Cloudflare Managed Ruleset](/waf/managed-rules/reference/cloudflare-managed-ruleset/) for requests matching the hostname `dev.example.com`.
+The following example adds a rule that skips a particular rule of the [Cloudflare Managed Ruleset](/waf/managed-rules/reference/cloudflare-managed-ruleset/) for requests matching the `dev.example.com` hostname.

 1. Invoke the [Get a zone ruleset](/api/operations/getZoneRuleset) operation to obtain a list of rules in the Cloudflare Managed Ruleset (ruleset ID `efb7b8c949ac4650a09736fc376e9aee`).<br>
     You can get the managed ruleset details using the account-level endpoint ([Get an account ruleset](/api/operations/getAccountRuleset)) or the zone-level endpoint ([Get a zone ruleset](/api/operations/getZoneRuleset)).